PierreSymonPeralta/cv/src/index.md

 Role: Front-End Developer
 - Develop an online betting application for different kind of esports
-- Help to enhance and to create new features for legacy applications
+- Provide maintenance support for some legacy applications

 **Tech used:**
-*jQuery, AngularJS, Bootstrap*
+*NodeJS, AngularJS, jQuery, Bootstrap*

 Project 1 : Cloud Connect